mtrobregado/wlan_station_exosite_write_read/README.md

 as needed.
 If any problem doing this, ask help at TI E2E Code Composer Studio Forum.
 I recommend use the latest CCS Version.

 Install CC3100 SDK, and Tivaware at your PC.
+AT CCS Project Properties, set memory system stack size to 4096.

 SSID_NAME, SEC_TYPE, PASSKEY should be updated as per AP details at sl_common.h.